kostakarathana/Wikipedia_Random_Walk/README.md

 - Similarity links connect pages that share overlapping categories (top three matches per new page).
 - Walk links grow thicker as the same transition occurs multiple times.
 - The walk advances continuously without artificial delays—use **Pause** if you need to inspect the state.
+- Lightweight audio cues play for new pages (pop) and fresh similarity connections (chime).

 All requests are made directly from the browser; no backend server is required.